 - Registered Agent Address

-If you’re simply searching name availability, you won’t need this information, but it can come in handy if you’re attempting to contact another business or check up on your own.
+If you’re simply searching name availability, you won’t need this information, but it can come in handy if you’re attempting to contact the members or managers of another business or check up on your own.

 If your LLC is domestic (formed in Indiana), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 Is your business expanding to Indiana from another state?
 Foreign entities have a different naming process.
 If you’ve been operating under a particular name in another state but that name is unavailable in Indiana, you’ll need to register an “alternate name.”
 This is the name that your LLC will use for all your Indiana business activities.
 Simply indicate your alternate name on the Foreign Registration Statement when you foreign qualify your LLC.